 Knox and her family arrived on a British Airways flight Tuesday evening.

-"I'm really overwhelmed right now," a tearful Knox told cheering supporters at Seattle-Tacoma International Airport.
-"I was looking down from the airplane, and it seemed like everything wasn't real."
+“I’m really overwhelmed right now,” said a tearful Knox, who arrived to cheering supporters at Seattle-Tacoma International Airport.
+“I was looking down from the airplane, and it seemed like everything wasn’t real.”